FreeDSx/LDAP/docs/Server/Access-Control.md

 `AclRules::secureDefault()` is built from the first three. `withFullAccess()` is what it applies to the configured [administrator](#administrators), so reaching for it directly is how you grant a second identity the same rights.

-It covers operations and attribute writes only.
+It covers operations, attribute writes, and [relocation](#relocation-rules) only.
 Controls, extended operations, and confidential attributes are gated separately, which is why an administrator gets those from `withCredentialProtection()` rather than from this method.

 ```php
 // A provisioning account with full rights over one subtree.